HomeToyota

 Interior of the 2025 Toyota 4Runner

-Second-row legroom remains on the low side for a vehicle this size, but cargo room behind those seats is generous.
-The 4Runner’s optional third row made the cut for 2025, but keep in mind it’s also on the small side and best for occasional use by shorter humans on shorter trips.
+Second-row legroom remains on the low side for a vehicle this size, but cargo room behind those seats feels generous.
+The 4Runner’s optional third row made the cut for 2025, but only on the SR5 and the Limited i-Force trims in 2-wheel-drive form.
+Keep in mind space back there feels extremely limited in all dimensions and is best used on occasion and by shorter humans.

 MoreRunner

-We think Toyota’s designers hit it on the nose with this redesign.
-The new 4Runner is bigger, bolder, more contemporary, and still very much a 4Runner.
+We think Toyota’s designers hit it out of the park with this redesign.
+The new 4Runner grows in size.
+It’s bolder, more contemporary, and still very much a 4Runner.
 See how the rearmost side window wraps into the roof?
 That’s a cool nod to earlier 4Runners.
-And it wouldn’t be a 4Runner without a retractable rear window.
-The 2025 Toyota 4Runner is a couple inches wider and almost five inches longer than the outgoing model.
+And it wouldn’t be a 4Runner without a power retractable rear window.
+The 2025 Toyota 4Runner expands a couple of inches wider and almost 5 inches longer than the outgoing model.
+The TRD Pro and Trailhunter tracks are a bit wider than regular trims and have fender flares to accommodate that feature.

-The 2025 Toyota 4Runner will offer a choice of two strong engines.
-The 2.4-liter turbocharged 4-cylinder i-Force engine generates 278 horsepower and 317 lb-ft of torque.
+The 2025 Toyota 4Runner offers a choice of two strong engines.
+The 2.4-liter turbocharged 4-cylinder i-Force engine generates 278 hp and 317 lb-ft of torque.
 That’s more and better power than the V6 it replaces, with all that torque hitting much earlier in the rev range.
-When combined with a 48-horsepower electric motor, that same engine becomes the i-Force Max hybrid, delivering 326 horsepower, a whopping 465 lb-ft of torque, and the title of most powerful 4Runner ever.
+When combined with a 48-hp electric motor, that same engine becomes the i-Force Max hybrid, delivering 326 hp, a whopping 465 lb-ft of torque, and the title of most powerful 4Runner ever.
 Both engines are matched with an 8-speed automatic transmission, offering 60% more gears than the outgoing model’s dated 5-speed auto.
-Power continues to the ground via rear-wheel drive, part-time 4-wheel drive, or full-time 4-wheel drive, in combination with an array of capability-enhancing hardware and software.
+Power continues to the ground via rear-wheel drive (RWD), part-time 4-wheel drive, or full-time 4-wheel drive, in combination with an array of capability-enhancing hardware and software.

 Fuel Economy